sbabic/swupdate/doc/source/swupdate.rst

 an additional file (sw-description), that contains meta information about each single image.

-The format of sw-description can be customized: swupdate can be configured to use its internal parser (based on libconfig), or calling an external parser in LUA.
+The format of sw-description can be customized: SWUpdate can be configured to use its internal parser (based on libconfig), or calling an external parser in LUA.